Bohdan-Somriakov/chess_piece_routing/README.md

 ### Example

 This algorithm exhibits the capability of being applied to any chess piece, irrespective of the dimensions of the chessboard.
 An illustrative example is provided for a 15x15 board.
-The algorithm utilized is breadth-first search.
+The algorithm utilized is breadth search.
 The objective is to reach a target value of 100, starting from the initial point of 1.

 ![knight_15x15_width](https://github.com/Bohdan-Somriakov/chess_piece_routing/blob/main/assets/to_given_node/examples/knight_15x15_width.png)